WorldWideTelescope/worldwide-telescope-web-control-script-reference/webcontrolobjects.md

 #### Example Code

 {% sample lang="js" -%}
 ```js
 wwtControl.settings.set_solarSystemLighting(true);
 ```

 ![Saturn lighting](images/SaturnLighting.jpg)

-The lighting of the Sun on Saturn.
+The lighting of the Sun on Saturn.{% endmethod %}
-{% endmethod %}

 {% method -%}
 ### Settings SolarSystemMilkyWay Property

 Note: This feature is not implemented.